May 8, 2018

 CJ: What are some best practices that you can share?

-FS: My number one piece of advice for other publishers is to be straight up.
+Fred: My number one piece of advice for other Publishers is to be straight up.
 It’s one of our guiding principles at Finder.
 We take this to heart and we incorporate it into everything we do, write, and say.
 When you’re honest with your readers, they’ll trust you and your words.
 And if your customers have trust in what you do, you can’t really go wrong.
 For example, we conduct a number of reviews on different products and sometimes we have to reveal something less than flattering about a particular one.
 This has happened with partners of ours and while we could keep them happy and hide the negative stuff, that wouldn’t be a true representation of the product and be a disservice to our customers.
 Our customers always come first and our commitment to them and the integrity of our content pays off in the long run.

 CJ: What helps to ensure a successful partnership with Finder?

-FS: At Finder we are extremely passionate about what we do and showing our partners our results, however naturally in business you can meet a level of resistance with new potential partners.
+Fred: At Finder we are extremely passionate about what we do and showing our partners our results, however naturally in business you can meet a level of resistance with new potential partners.
 Some of the largest and most successful partnerships we’ve built have required huge amounts of perseverance until we reached the level of engagement needed to structure mutual success.
 One of the cool things that we do with our partners is work together collaboratively to structure a unique and exclusive offer tailored to the Finder audience that will assist in achieving the goals that the partner has their sights on.

 CJ: What are some new and innovative ways that you are approaching your affiliate business?

-FS: Many users arrive at Finder quite far into their purchase journey.
+Fred: Many users arrive at Finder quite far into their purchase journey.
 This means that they’ve often done a fair bit of research beforehand and are close to ready to make their final decision.
 We have a huge amount of information available to our customers online and are working to have our users arrive at Finder earlier, so that we can help them even more.
 We want our users to be completely informed when they make their final decision, so it’s important they’ve had the time to access all relevant resources before they click ‘purchase’.

 CJ: Where do you see the future of affiliate marketing headed?

-FS: The future of the channel is customization.
+Fred: The future of the channel is customization.
 Developments in AI, virtual reality, and even blockchain technology could mean that search and affiliate marketing channels become optimized for each and every customer.
 It’s not enough for businesses to simply acquire a customer anymore.
 Products will need to become perfectly tailored to every customer.
 Businesses could know exactly what people want and need and might use this information to help them with the best service available.
 At Finder, we’re really interested in how these developments in customer optimization will progress, with the ultimate goal of helping our customers find even better.